brimdata/zed/docs/language/lateral-subqueries.md

 Lateral subqueries provide a powerful means to apply a Zed query to each subsequence of values generated from an outer sequence of values.
-The inner query may be _any_ dataflow operator sequence (excluding [`from` operators](operators/from.md)) and may refer to values from the outer sequence.
+The inner query may be _any_ pipeline operator sequence (excluding [`from` operators](operators/from.md)) and may refer to values from the outer sequence.